AustinCodingAcademy/PHPIntermediate/syllabus/01 PHP Basics.md

     * Difference between a variable and a constant
     * Checking if a constant is defined

-* Variables
-    * What is a variable? why variables?
-    * Creating a variable
-    * Checking if a variable exists
-    * Arrays
-    * stdClass objects

 * Operators
     * Mathematical operations on variables